 One of the most important things to look for is that the reusable coffee pod will be compatible with your particular machine.
 Different pod machines take different sized pods and so you need to look for a reusable pod that matches the dimensions of the single use pod that’s designed for that machine.
 Even the best reusable nespresso pods, Australia, will not fit in your Keurig pod machine.

 Many reusable pods aim to be eco-friendly coffee pods and are made out of stainless steel.
 Stainless steel is known to be durable, long-lasting, and easy to clean.
 Others use plastic and are generally cheaper than their stainless steel counterparts which are a big plus for some — plastic, although not a super eco-friendly material, is still heaps better than using a single-use coffee pod.

 Ease of Use

-A big selling point of reusable coffee pods is the convenience and ease of use.
+A big selling point of reuseable coffee pods is the convenience and ease of use.
 It’s not much more trouble to use a reusable pod than it is a single use pod.
 On top of that, you’ll never be caught out in the morning again by realising you’ve run out of single use pods.

 Reusable coffee pods have a long lifespan.
 Depending on the brand and material, the recommended amount of usage can range from around 200 uses to 10,000 — others claim that you can use them an unlimited number of times and some even carry a lifetime guarantee so you can be confident you’ll be using these for the long term.